-A decade later, voice assistant solutions are all the talk in tech, with researchers predicting that the speech recognition market will reach almost $30 billion by 2026!
+A decade later, voice recognition software is all the talk in tech, with researchers predicting that the speech recognition market will reach almost $30 billion by 2026!
 With the technology being so widely used, it goes without saying that businesses should keep a close eye on it.

 In this article, we’re going to cover the topic from the very basics: from what voice assistants are, how they work and how they can be used, all the way to future possibilities.
 Ready to see what opportunities lie behind natural language processing?
 Let’s find out!

 What are voice assistants?